newville/wxmplot/doc/interactive.rst

 .. module:: wxmplot.interactive

-The :ref:`ch_overview` describes the features available in `wxmplot`, and shows how `wxmplot` plotting functions give a richer level of interactivity and customization to the end user.
-Here, the functions in the :mod:`interactive` are described in more detail.
+The :ref:`ch_overview` describes the main features of `wxmplot` and shows how `wxmplot` plotting functions give a richer level of customization and interactivity to the end user.
+Here, the emphasis is on the immediacy of the interactivity of the data displays especially when used from interactive sessions.
 An important feature of the :func:`plot`, :func:`imshow` and other functions of the :mod:`interactive` module is that they display their results immediately, without having to execute a `show()` method to render the display.
-In addition, for interactive work from the Python (or one of the Jupyter consoles or notebook) prompt, the displayed windows do not block the Python session.
-This means you can easily plot other functions or data, either on the same window or in a new top-level plotting window (a :class:`PlotFrame`).
-Furthermore, when running from a script that calls an :mod:`interactive` function, the display does not disappear when the script is complete but remains displayed and fully operational until all displayed windows have been closed or until the running script is explicitly clased as with Crtl-C.
+For interactive work from the Python (or one of the Jupyter consoles or notebook) prompt, the displayed windows do not block the Python session.
+This means that not only can you zoom in, change themes, etc from the Plot window, you can can also easily plot other functions or data, either on the same window or in a new top-level plotting window.

 While `wxmplot` provides :func:`plot`, :func:`imshow` and other functions that are roughly equivalent to the functions from `matplotlib.pyplot`, the